kobus-v-schoor/dotgit/README.md

 * Supports spaces in filnames \0/
 * Print a help message (awesome feature :P)

-Its written in bash so its easy to set up and use :) If you have any questions or feature requests please feel free to ask/request them!
+Its written in bash so its easy to set up and use :) If you have any questions or feature requests please feel free to request them!